n1cfury/BlackHatPython/README.md

 # BlackHatPython
-I created this repository to store code from BlackHatPython.
-The old repository 'Python\bhp' will be removed
+I created this repository to store my updated code from BlackHatPython.
+Once I'm done testing my code the 'bhp' prefix will be removed.
+Comments will include brief details.